18F/open-source-program/pages/model_oss_policy.md

 --

-a) Software source code written entirely by {AGENCY} staff, and by contractors who are developing software on behalf of {AGENCY}, is by default a public domain work.
+a) Software source code written entirely by {AGENCY} staff, and by contractors who are developing software on behalf of {AGENCY}, is by default released to the public without copyright restrictions (aka "public domain").

 b) Software source code previously released under an open source license and then modified by